sanchez619/dream_mansion/README.md

 A total of six rooms can be accessed:

-#### Kitchen

-- Another demon encounter is waiting for the player here.
-- While this hint is not displayed as an item, one event hints the player to open the chest in the bedroom.
+- The kitchen triggers another fight and contains a hint towards one important event for the player to trigger.
--

-#### Living Room

-- In essence, this room is a trap.
-The player is hinted at that there is nothing to find here.
-- If they choose to interact, they in most cases lose focus or luck.
-The only neutral interaction is a swap for constitution with focus.
-This might help in a situation where the player has depleted their constitution too much.
-- Each event can be triggered once.

-#### Guest Room

-- This room contains the final demon encounter.
-- In the best case, the player can get focus without fighting.
-On the other hand, they can lose focus by

-#### Bed Room
+- The living room is more of a trap.
+While there are no opponents in the room, no event in the function gains the player a net gain in stats.
+- The guest room contains the last enemy of the game.
+Going to that room is naturally risky, but a player who had understood the mechanics can gain more stats.
+- The bedroom is the location which the player was hinted at in the kitchen.
+One can find two items with important information about the last riddle.
+However, all other interactions cost the player a lot of stat points.

-- This room contains the chest hinted at in the kitchen.
-It contains the two items which give the player access to the two hints about the
+- The closet is a hidden room which can only be opened with the key from the bedroom.
+It only contains a print statement, which has the solution for "The Exit" blurred out.
+Still, the player could definitely be able to infer the word in question.

-#### Closet

-- There are no events in the room.
-- The player cannot access the room without finding the key in the bedroom first.
-- If accessed, the player can read a message with the word for the final riddle.
-- However, the word is not visible.
-The player has to deduce the word from its context.

-#### The Exit

-- This room riddle triggers as soon as you enter.
-- The player has to enter the keyword "death".
+- The Exit is split into two parts.
+Before entering, the player has to confirm that they want to proceed before solving the puzzle.
-- If the player does so, they witness the final scene.
-- If not, they get a game over screen.

-### Final Scene

-- The player alr
+#### The Ending

+The ending is a purely narrative tool that gives the actions of the player a concrete picture of the framework, which is the mansion.
+Getting there is not guaranteed, as next to the stat-based Game Overs and the Monster, the players may fail to reach the ending if they cannot solve the final puzzle.
+Each ending and game over displays an input to play the game again.
+The player is encouraged to play the game multiple times to figure out the logic of the game in detail.

 ## **Features**